Skip to content

 SPFx version

-The SPFx library project must use the same SPFx version as the main solution (check source code for current version).
-Owherwise you may face issues at build time.
-See GitHub issue #1893
+The SPFx library project must use the same SPFx version as the main solution (check compatibility matrix).
+Otherwise you may face issues at build time.
+See GitHub issue #1893.
+Starting with PnP Modern Search v4.21.0, the solution uses SPFx v1.22.2 with the Heft-based toolchain.
+Your extensibility library must also use the Heft toolchain if targeting this version.

 Supported extensions